Winnipeg Bus Terminal: Winnipeg James Richardson International Airport

 The terminal was a hub for Greyhound, with buses originating from and travelling to Vancouver; Edmonton; Calgary; Medicine Hat; and Toronto.
 On October 30, 2018, Greyhound Canada stopped serving western Canada, causing the closure of the bus terminal.
 The terminal building was demolished in 2022.

 Repurposing Mall Centre Bus Depot

 Today, the old Winnipeg Bus Terminal on Portage Avenue has become Balmoral Station and functions as a termination or pass-thru point for Winnipeg Transit buses.
 A University of Winnipeg Student Centre currently occupies all of the space within the office complex (491 Portage Ave.).

 Successor

-Most regional bus lines and inter-provincial lines like Ontario Northland Transportation Commission and Rider Express use Maple Bus Lines terminal at 936 Sherbrook St (transit connection: Route 29 - Sherbrook - Stafford), and ONTC and Rider Express arrives Southdale Shopping Centre at 147 Vermillion Rd also.
+Most regional bus lines and inter-provincial lines like Ontario Northland Transportation Commission and Rider Express use Maple Bus Lines terminal at 936 Sherbrook St (transit connection: Route 29 - Sherbrook - Stafford), and ONTC arrives Southdale Shopping Centre at 147 Vermillion Rd (near Royal Canadian Mint) also.